 We answer this question because people do go online to try to get real information on the value of their claim.
-You can find a lot of information on that topic elsewhere on our site which is probably more informative than this because it gets to specific jurisdictions and specific injuries which is more telling with respect to the amount of any settlement or verdict.
+You can find a lot of information on that topic elsewhere on our site which is probably more informative than this because it gets to specific jurisdictions and specific injuries which is more telling concerning the amount of any settlement or verdict.

 That said, these are the types of multi-vehicle crashes that are the most serious and, consequently, lead to better outcomes for clients:

 - Two cars collide on a busy road and one vehicle is propelled into the oncoming lane of traffic, causing motorists to swerve into each other to avoid the collision

 - A motorist changes lanes too quickly on a freeway, causing other motorists to stop short and swerve out of their lane of traffic and collide with other vehicles.

 Clearly, the answer to these questions as to the best type of claims just leads to more questions.
 If there is a chain reaction crash, the first question to ask is how did it happen?
 If it occurred someone else caused you harm and you are blameless, you have a claim.
 If the accident is your fault because you were speeding or otherwise being careless, you cannot recover in Maryland due to what is known as contributory negligence.

 As to the degree of compensation, if the victim of the accident is not the one at fault, the amount of money awarded depends on what injuries were suffered.
 How serious were they?
 How much medical care was needed?
 How much pain have you been in?
 More serious injuries require more expensive medical care, more time off from work, and cause more conscious pain and suffering.
 Therefore they receive larger verdicts and settlements.